pooya-mohammadi/FER/README.md

 # Download Dataset
-The offical Dataset [fer2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) dataset is download and located in the data folder.
+The offical [fer2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) dataset is download and located in the data folder.

 ## 🤝 Team members